-More than 800 people killed by Indonesia earthquake and tsunami
+Mass burial begins after more than 800 people killed by Indonesia earthquake and tsunami

 -

-More than 800 people killed by Indonesia earthquake and tsunami
+Mass burial begins after more than 800 people killed by Indonesia earthquake and tsunami

 More than 800 people are now known to have died after a massive earthquake and tsunami hit Indonesia.